fiattt/genesis/README.md

 Tokens accidentally sent to one of the contracts are attributed to the sending address.

 ### What happens if a wallet isn't registered?
 It is exposed to fallback registeration.
 Script will sync all ethereum public keys in block range.
 If it can locate a public key belonging to an unregsitered address, it will generate an EOS Public Key from the Ethereum Public Key.
-The Ethereum Private Key then matches the EOS Public Key.
+The Ethereum Private Key should then match the EOS Public Key (NOTE: This is highly experimental, but has been tested to work with high confidence)

 ### What happens to the unregistered supply of tokens?
 Addresses not exposed to fallback registrations that remain invalid are exported to `snapshot-unregistered.csv` file, which could prove useful.